Line shaft

-A line shaft is a power-driven rotating shaft for power transmission that was used extensively from the Industrial Revolution until the early 20th century.
-Prior to the widespread use of electric motors small enough to be connected directly to each piece of machinery, line shafting was used to distribute power from a large central power source to machinery throughout a workshop or an industrial complex.
-The central power source could be a water wheel, turbine, windmill, animal power or a steam engine.
-Power was distributed from the shaft to the machinery by a system of belts, pulleys and gears known as millwork.
+A line shaft or millworks is a power-driven rotating shaft for power transmission within factories and industrial complexes.
+They were used extensively from the Industrial Revolution until the early 20th century.
+Prior to the widespread use of electric motors small enough to be connected directly to each piece of machinery, line shafting was used to distribute power from a large central power source to machinery transmitted through branching belts or gear drives.
+The central power source could be a water wheel, turbine, windmill, animal power, or a steam engine.
+Power was distributed from the shaft to the machinery by a system of belts, pulleys and gears known as millworks.

 Operation

 Variable-speed belt drive for a lathe.
 The fixed pulley on the upper shaft is driven at constant speed by a belt from the power source.
 The loose pulley (idler) allows the machine to be stopped in isolationnecessary for changing speed.
 The stepped pulleys (left) provide three drive speeds for the machine tool (not shown), depending on which pair of pulleys is connected by the belt.